By FWi reporters

 Most pundits agree that next years pig market will reflect Continental returns.

-Should a 10p/kg gap open up between UK pig prices and those on the Continent, then imports will follow, the industry cautions.
+Should a 10p/kg gap open up between UK pig prices and those on the Continent, then imports will follow, the

 With a declining domestic market share, the future looks brighter, but only marginally.